- 18 years of age or above

 You must apply to this program by the priority deadline, January 20.
 For a list of deadlines visit the Application Process page of the Global Programs website.

-Although the final deadline for this program is January 20, students may be considered by priority deadline of December 11, 2019 in order to plan accordingly for the Spring semester.
-If students apply by the priority deadline, they will be notified of preliminary acceptance early.
 We strongly encourage you to apply prior to the priority deadline.
 All students, regardless of the date of their application, will have to commit to participating in the program by February 5.

 Contact Education Abroad